hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 e^{i\theta} = \cos\theta + i \sin\theta.
 $$

-This result was first derived by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) and is called *Euler's formula* in his honor.
+This result was first derived by Swiss giant [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) and is called *Euler's formula* in his honor.
 It is nothing short of a miracle that compound angles and compound interest are connected this way!